 This river is home to the unique shoal bass.
-Note that shoal bass regulations changed this past year and are detailed below.
 The Chipola River is accessible in Marianna off CR 280 (Magnolia Rd), Peacock Bridge Rd (located north of Sink Creek), SR 274 west of Altha on Hamilton Spring Rd, and SR 20 at Clarksville.
 This very scenic, spring-fed coldwater river stretches about 95 miles starting just north of Marianna and running south through the Dead Lake and into the Apalachicola River.
 The Chipola River has fast water shoals and provides excellent sunfish (redbreast, redear and bluegill) fishing in the spring depending on the water level.
 Boat operators should be cautious of these shallow limestone shoals while running your boat in this river during low water.

 Local information on these rivers and their fishes may be obtained from the Division of Freshwater Fisheries Management, Northwest Regional Office (850-265-3676).
 Information regarding canoe, kayak, and tube float trips on the Chipola River can be obtained from Chipola River Outfitters (850-762-2800 or 850-381-6062) or Bear Paw Adventures (850-482-4948).
 Bear Paw Adventures is closed during the winter but will reopen March 1st.

 Anglers should always be mindful of the rocky limestone shoals and snags in the river.
 During low river levels travel upstream through shallow, swift shoals may be impossible so anglers should plan accordingly.
 View daily river levels and flow.